One-armed dunker Trashaun Willis used to thriving as 'underdog'

 Mark Berhow, Willis’ coach at Washington, is used to that kind of reaction.

 Willis has played sports his whole life with his stepdad, Korrey Williams, and his older brother, Jaivonn, a junior and Washington’s leading receiver this year.
-Williams never let Jaivonn go easy on Willis while competing against each other growing up.
+Williams never let Jaivonn go easy on his brother when the would compete against each other, growing up.

 //www.maxpreps.com/widgets/video.aspx?id=cbd22b74-1eef-4433-b04f-8fe57ceabf4b

-Williams and Willis’ mother, Jennifer, waited until fourth grade to let Willis play organized sports.
-They wanted to give him more time training with his unrelenting big brother before testing the waters with one arm.
+Williams and Willis’ mother, Jennifer, waited until his fourth-grade year before they let Willis play organized sports.
+They wanted to give him more time in training with his unrelenting bigger brother before testing the waters with one arm.

 He immediately found success in flag football.
 He started as an offensive lineman/tight end combo, but the former role quickly dwindled as coaches realized Willis made fantastic one-handed catches look normal.